ysaito2/blog/about.markdown

 &nbsp;
 ### science

-Science helps us understand the boundaries of what's possible.
+Science allows us define the boundaries of what's possible.
+I believe it is important to continue pushing forward with our understanding of the natural world to create a foundation not only for ourselves, but future generations to build new technologies that push the frontier of mankind.

 &nbsp;
 ### education